19-10-2022

 Meet Kevin, Mechanical Engineer Data Centres

 Graduated from Stellenbosch University in South Africa in 2016, Kevin has been interested in Mechanical Engineering from the beginning.
-At the time of studying, Royal HaskoningDHV offered Kevin the opportunity to be part of the DEF Bursary Programme.
-This allowed him to excel in his studies and eventually pursue his career in the Industry & Buildings team at Royal HaskoningDHV in Cape Town.
-Curious about his journey of working at Royal HaskoningDHV and becoming a valued member of our Data Centres team in South Africa?
+After starting his career in our South African Data Centre Team, he recently made the move to join our team in Frankfurt.
+Curious about his journey of working at Royal HaskoningDHV?
 Then keep on reading!

 Kevin Decker